 2. Generating your Tasks API key

 Tasks is also available as an endpoint option in Zapier.
 The process you need to follow for generating a Tasks API Key is exactly the same as the one above for Discussions.
-Once your System Admin has given you Tasks API access, open your Tasks, click the gear icon, and select Manage Integrations.
+Once your System Admin has given you Tasks API access, open your Tasks, click on the action menu (three dots), and select Manage Integrations.
 Then follow the same steps shown above.